CortexIntelligentAutomation/docs/content/en/docs/2024.5/Whats New/_index.md

 * The [improved installation][]
 * The [improved upgrade][]

+## Other

+* Services within the {{% ctx %}} platform no longer [reference code shared with the {{% ctx %}} Licence Fingerprint Generator][Reduced Usage of Shared Fingerprint Generator Code], and now invoke a local instance of the {{% ctx %}} Licence Fingerprint Generator when validating licenses
+* The installation now deploys the {{% ctx %}} Licence Fingerprint Generator to all required nodes.

-For a full list of what has been introduced in this release, please see the [2024.3 Release Notes][]
+For a full list of what has been introduced in this release, please see the [2024.5 Release Notes][]

 [Usability]: {{< ref "#improved-usability" >}}
 [Capability]: {{< ref "#improved-capability" >}}